 OK, so perhaps timeshare isn't for families travelling to the Gold Coast in the school holidays.
 What if you're not bound by the school holidays?

-Ultiqa Lifestyle's two-bedroom apartment will become cheaper in 11 years, but a one-bedroom apartment with Marriott Vacation Club, even outside school holidays, will again be more expensive for 43 years.
+Ultiqa Lifestyle's two-bedroom apartment will become cheaper that a DIY booking in 11 years, but a one-bedroom apartment with Marriott Vacation Club, even outside school holidays, will again be more expensive for 43 years.
 After five years, Marriott's costs for a two-bedroom apartment for one week in high season is 938% more than booking.com.

 The fees and costs used in our calculations were collected by us from Booking.com and provided by the timeshare companies between November 2017 and January 2018.
 For Classic Holiday, Marriott and Wyndham, we use averages of the offered rooms to calculate the number of points required.
 An inflation rate of 1.8%/annum is applied to the average cost of similar accommodation on Booking.com over the same time frame.
 The period 2018–22 was used to calculate the estimated cost after five years.